On this page9 sections

 Can I get a business loan with a 500 credit score?

 Yes.
 Revenue-based working capital approves at 500+ FICO based primarily on monthly revenue and bank statement history.
 Requirements are $15,000+/month in business deposits and 6+ months in business.
 A 500 FICO with $60,000 per month in clean deposits typically receives better terms than a 620 FICO with $20,000 per month in erratic deposits — revenue is the primary underwriting criterion, not credit score.
 Invoice factoring is also available with no minimum credit score for businesses with outstanding B2B invoices.
-Bay Street Lending places your file in front of 50+ funding partners in a single application so you see the options you actually qualify for.
+Bay Street Capital places your file in front of 50+ funding partners in a single application so you see the options you actually qualify for.

 What is the easiest type of business funding to get with bad credit?